-- Change your product. – As you talk with your customers, they will tell you what they like and dislike about your product.
+- Change your product. – As you talk to your customers, they will tell you what they like and dislike about your product.
 Keep your eyes and ears open and make the necessary adjustments.

 - Adjust your pricing. – It’s not enough to ask if people would buy your product.
 You have to ask for the sale.
 Depending on your customers, competition, and the business environment, you will adjust your pricing.
 There is no science of proper pricing.
-It is more like an art with some science.
+It is more like art with some science.

-The key idea here is that there are so many moving parts in any business that that your business will fail without flexibility.
+The key idea here is that there are so many moving parts in any business that your business will fail without flexibility.

 Instead of fighting it embrace it.

-If you are smart you will figure out most challenges you are faced with, but if you really want to succeed in business, you will find yourself some mentors.
+If you are smart, you will figure out most challenges you are faced with, but if you really want to succeed in business, you will find yourself some mentors.

-Mentors can help you succeed quicker.
+Mentors can help you to succeed faster

 They have most likely experienced many of the challenges you are facing.